alochbaum/FileAdjuster5/README.md

 ![CU](https://user-images.githubusercontent.com/13303715/132101704-a2d03315-93e2-451f-ac09-48787d1723b4.png)

-The cleanup or &quot;CU&quot; (alt C) button will look at the output file text and delete all files that have the same root name, which could be many numbered files.
+The cleanup or &quot;CU&quot; (alt C) button will look at the output file text and deletes all file(s) that have the same root name, which could be many numbered files.

 The increment or &quot;Inc&quot; (alt n) button is used when a change is made in Action Filters and you would like to save previous output files; it searches the root output name for the next available number in the sequence, if there is no current output file it will not change the output name.